 them.
 Consider whether they have any dietary restrictions or health

-issues before you stock this basket with treats.
+issues before putting in treats.
 Tea and soup mix are

-always well liked, plus very healthy snacks.
+always well liked, plus healthy snacks.
 How about music, and an

 inspirational or humorous book.
 And a fabulous card, balloons, and

 ribbons.
 Even a stuffed animal, as appropriate.
-For sure, flowers or a
+And flowers or a

 Baby or bridal showers